AusDTO/dta-website/_posts/2017-05-23-ceo-senate-estimate-opening-statement.md

 And small-to-medium enterprises are benefiting, having picked up 82 percent of the $15.3 million worth of contracts, to date.

-We’re continuing to work with government agencies and private sector organisations on our Govpass program.
+We’re continuing to work with government agencies and private sector organisations on our GovPass program.

 Our next phase of work on this project includes testing the technology we’ve been developing with selected users, and continuing to consult with our government and private sector stakeholders, including on privacy matters.